yairm210/Unciv/Uniques.md

 "Resting point for Influence with City-States is increased by [amount]"

-"Allied City-States provide Science equal to [amount]% of what they produce for themselves"
+"Allied City-States provide [] equal to []% of what they produce for themselves" [Pending #4186]

 "Quantity of Resources gifted by City-States increased by [amount]%"

+"Happiness from Luxury Resources gifted by City-States increased by [amount]%" [Pending #4158]

 "Food and Culture from Friendly City-States are increased by 50%"

 "City-State Influence recovers at twice the normal rate"

+"Militaristic City-States grant units [amount] times as fast when you are at war with a common nation" [Pending #4158]

+"Influence of all other civilizations with all city-states degrades []% faster" [Pending #4158]

+"Allied City-States will occasionally gift Great People" [Pending #4158]

 ### Other